Swapping your home

 How a mutual exchange works

-You can use an online system called HomeSwapper to swap properties with other tenants.
+You can use an online system called HomeSwapper to find other social housing tenants to swap with.

 HomeSwapper is like an estate agent’s website – you can see maps and photos of different homes that are available to swap.